 Translation is a specialized side hustle for stay at home moms with bilingual or multilingual skills.
 You'll translate documents, websites, and video content from one language to another.
 Strong demand exists for Spanish, Mandarin, and Arabic translators.

-- Use language skills you already possess
+Pros: Use language skills you already possess; work with international clients and content.

-- May require certification for specialized translation
+Con: May require certification for specialized translation.

 20. Grant Writer or Non-Profit Consultant